jladan/stochastic-ts/README.md

 After changing the source files, the app will have to be re-compiled.
 This is done using the command

     tsc @buildflags

+## Multiple demos

+The `src/app.ts`, `src/double-well-ctrl.js`, and `index.html` files can be copied to make new demos.
+Simply change the reference at the top of `src/app.ts` to the new controller, and change the script tag in `index.html` to point to the new javascript app.

 ## Future plans